Style and organise your office to get more done

 They’re ideal in an office space – bringing in a subtle amount of colour to stimulate your mind without being distracting or overpowering.

 I love the soft pink and mint tones, particularly how they look contrasted against the grey and black colour palette in my office.
+The floral box of tissues adds a touch of pink and green to an everyday essential item.
 Gold accents on the diary, mug and pins on the corkboard bring the right amount of bling.

 My home office now feels fun, creative and inviting.
 How does your working space feel?
 Will you try out any of these ideas to give it a quick update?
 Let us know!